 How much money can you make on Amazon?

-The amount you make on Amazon depends on different factors like what you're selling, the profit margin, fees, and how you sell.
+The amount you make on Amazon depends on different factors, like what you’re selling, the profit margin, fees, and how you sell.

 Most sellers on Amazon (50.7%) have seen a monthly income of at least $1,000.
 But more dedicated sellers can make as much as $25,000 per month.
-The biggest sellers have reported making over $1 per month.
+The biggest sellers have reported earning over $1 million per month.
 It all depends on how much time you give, your strategy, and the demand for the product.

 8. Sell stuff on eBay

 Have you seen Girl Boss?
 It’s a series about a girl who quits her job to sell vintage clothing on eBay.
 She made it look easy.
 However, this was back in the day when the competition was minimal.

 While eBay is no easy route to making a side hustle and will require you to think strategically to penetrate the saturated market, there are still some opportunities to make money here.

 To stand out, here are some things you need to include in your eBay selling strategy:

 - Write seducing product descriptions.

 - Figure out when is the right time to post your listing for your audience.